coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/design.md

 * When using multi-signature address `<CLTV timelock> OP_CLTV OP_DROP M <pubKey1> <pubKey2> ... <pubKeyN> N OP_CHECKMULTISIG` and the corresponding unlocking script in the withdrawal transaction is `OP_0 <sig1> ... <sigM> <RedeemScript>` The amount and duration of Bitcoin locked in this output will be used for the calculation of validator election and reward distribution on Core.

 :::note
-Minimum requirements exist for both amount and duration to make staking eligible for Core.
-A user should stake at least 0.01 Bitcoin (exclusive of transaction fees) for at least 10 days `(CLTV timestamp—transaction confirmation timestamp > 10 days)`.
+Minimum requirements exist on the amount of BTC that can be staked to be eligible for Non-Csutodial BTC Staking on Core.
+A user should stake at least **0.01 Bitcoin** (exclusive of transaction fees).
 :::

 ## OP_RETURN Output